w3c/wot-charter-drafts/README.md

-# W3C Web of Things Group Charters
+# W3C Web of Things Group Charter

 To do: should be updated to follow latest process documented here: https://www.w3.org/Guide/process/charter.html.